Alejogb1/job-board/blog-data/how-can-altairs-multiselection-be-used-to-select-elements-based-on-a-mapping.md

 id: "how-can-altairs-multiselection-be-used-to-select-elements-based-on-a-mapping"
 ---

-Okay, let's delve into using Altair's `MultiSelection` for element selection via mappings, a problem I encountered quite a bit back when I was architecting data visualization dashboards for a biotech company.
+, let's delve into using Altair's `MultiSelection` for element selection via mappings, a problem I encountered quite a bit back when I was architecting data visualization dashboards for a biotech company.
 We needed dynamic interactive plots that responded to user selections, and Altair, with its declarative syntax, proved invaluable.

 The crux of the issue, as I see it, lies in the fact that `MultiSelection` inherently works with underlying data rows rather than directly with a mapped visual representation.
-This means we're not directly selecting, for instance, a circle that *represents* a data point but rather the data point itself, identified through its row index.
+This means we're not directly selecting, for instance, a circle that _represents_ a data point but rather the data point itself, identified through its row index.
 However, there are some workarounds we can use to create the desired behavior using mapping.

 My approach has generally centered around using a specific mapping variable in a condition, coupled with layered charts.
 We essentially need a way to 'tag' elements based on selection, which then drives visual changes in our chart.